-Ground-breaking research by Stanford University researchers -- published in Science and funded in part by AidData through its partnership with USAID’s Global Development Lab -- combines satellite imagery taken from space and machine learning to bring better measurements of poverty and economic development within reach.
+Ground-breaking research by Stanford University scientists — published in Science and funded in part by AidData through its partnership with the U.S. Global Development Lab — has combined satellite imagery taken from space and machine learning to bring better measurements of poverty and economic development within reach.

-The ability to see how people and communities are doing better or worse -- from space, and for less cost -- could revolutionize the way that aid and other development investments are targeted, coordinated, and evaluated.
+The ability to see how people and communities are doing — from space, and for less cost — could revolutionize the way that aid and other development investments are targeted, coordinated, and evaluated.

-Led by Neal Jean, Marshall Burke, and a cohort of researchers, the study uses data from an innovative and readily available source (satellites) to provide a unique solution to a persistent problem in international development research: how to overcome limitations in outcome measurements.
-The researchers designed a neural network -- a computer algorithm that learns from data -- to extract highly accurate information about poverty and economic outcomes from high-resolution satellite imagery.
+Led by Neal Jean, Marshall Burke, and a cohort of researchers, the Stanford study uses data from an innovative and readily available source (satellites) to provide a unique solution to a persistent problem in international development research: how to overcome limitations in outcome measurements.
+The researchers designed a neural network — a computer algorithm that learns from data — to extract highly accurate information about poverty and economic outcomes from high-resolution satellite imagery.

 “Very little local-level information currently exists on poverty in the developing world.
 This new tool hugely extends the set of outcomes we can think about in evaluations of aid impact.
 It means we can create much better measurements of outcomes than before,” says Ariel BenYishay, AidData’s Chief Economist.

 “When we do a geospatial impact evaluation (GIE) on a development investment, like improving water system infrastructure, we match areas that received that investment (the treatment group) with similar ones that did not (the control group) to create a credible counterfactual that makes it possible to estimate the causal impact of that investment.”